 A typical charter begins in Baltimore Harbor, setting sails and sailing out around Fort McHenry into the Patapsco River.

-Rate: A two-hour private sail for up to six passengers is $300 (gratuity not included).
+Rate: A two-hour private sail for up to six passengers begins at $300 (gratuity not included).

 Contact us to schedule your adventure!